Chisom83/Excel_Project_Work/README.md

  Social media platforms are essential for reaching diverse demographics.
 Tailored marketing strategies with captivating content and video demonstration can effectively drive sales and customer engagement across all groups.

 3. ### Product Popularity

-The sales performance of the various bike racks models shows a significant differences in popularity, where Hitch Rack-4-bike leads with the higest sales volume, followed by Road-250 Red,44, Road-350-W Yellow,44, Road 250 Black,52, Road-550-W-Yellow,38, Road-650 Black,52, with Road 650 Red,44 recording the lowest sales.
+- The pivot table shows all the sub category product in Bike Racks and the total revenue they generate.

 <div aling="center"> <img src= "https://github.com/Chisom83/Spital-Lab-Class-Documentation/blob/main/Pivot/Pro%20Pop.png" alt="Product Pop" width="500"> </div>

+- The sales performance of the various bike racks models shows a significant differences in popularity, where Hitch Rack-4-bike leads with the higest sales volume, followed by Road-250 Red,44, Road-350-W Yellow,44, Road 250 Black,52, Road-550-W-Yellow,38, Road-650 Black,52, with Road 650 Red,44 recording the lowest sales.
+- A bar chart was used to show the product popularity.

 <div aling="center"> <img src= "https://github.com/Chisom83/Spital-Lab-Class-Documentation/blob/main/Image/Product%20Popu.png" alt="Product Pop" width="500"> </div>